lgmorand/training-aks-lab1/_entries/02-04 challenge4.md

 * List all namespaces
 * List pods in namespace system
 * List pods in all namespaces
-* List all elements in namespace system
+* List all elements in namespace kube-system

 {% collapsible %}